PelionIoT/ref-wem-firmware/docs/hardware.md

 1. Select print.
 1. Wait several hours!

 The remaining five STL files can be printed separately.
 The "body" takes the longest amount of time to print.
+The externally visible parts (top, middle, and bottom) should be printed using fine-grained settings to ensure as smooth a finish as possible.

 ## Gluing LEDs into the case